jplag/JPlag/languages/python/README.md

 ### Position Calculation

-The module implements position calculation for accurate token placement:
+Tree-sitter provides byte offsets, but JPlag needs line and column positions.
+The module implements custom position calculation for this.

 #### Line Number Calculation